pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/console/accounts.md

 ## Profile

 Your Pulumi user account profile is used to identify you across the Pulumi Console.
 Your account display name, avatar URL, and email address are obtained from the identity provider you used for signing up.
-For example, your GitHub identity.

-To edit your profile information, navigate to **Profile Settings** by selecting your avatar, then **Settings**.
-The **Profile** tab is displayed by default.
+### Editing Your Profile

+To edit your profile information:

+1. Select your profile picture.
+1. Select **Settings**.
+1. Use the **Edit profile** button.
+1. Save your changes.

 ![User-profile page](/images/docs/reference/service/user-profile-page.png)

-From this tab, you can:

-* Update your display name and Avatar URL
-* Update the email address associated with your Pulumi account
-* Add third party identities for [collaborating with other developers]({{< relref "/docs/intro/console/organization-roles" >}})

 ### Adding New Identities{#adding-new-identities}